ProgrByAkif/Port-of-Rotterdam/README.md

 be collected from the ship differs per type of container:

   - the standard type does not require any special handling when unloading,
+  - the heated container must first be disconnected from the heating elements (this must be made visible by means of a message on the screen),
+  - the refrigerated container must first be disconnected from the cooling elements (this must be be made visible through an on-screen message that is different from the notification for the heated container)

+THE CRANE: